by Victor Sesma

 This is the slowest way to get to Madrid by train but, sometimes, it can be the cheapest.
 Media Distancia stands for medium distance.
 Those are the trains on trips of a few hundred miles between nearby cities in slow trains.
 You would need to do a transfer so you will have to take two trains for the Alicante-Madrid trip.
 Even if it happens to be the cheapest option by train on the date you need to travel it might not be the most comfortable one.
 You might want to use the bus if your priority is saving money.
-Prices are around 40€ but is worthy to check on Renfe’s website.
+The prices are around 40€ but are worth checking on Renfe’s website.

 This is the second-fastest train.
 It takes 2:45h to complete the route.
 It is a very good option if the train times and prices match your expectation.
 The prices will wildly vary depending on Renfe’s prices algorithm.
 Sometimes can be less than 30€ and sometimes it can be more than 80€.

-Alvia trains have an optional fee for traveling in first class.
-All passengers can use the cafeteria-coach where you can buy some food and snacks.
-The trains are adapted for passenger with reduced mobility.
+Alvia trains have an optional fee for travelling in first class.
+All passengers can use the cafeteria coach where you can buy some food and snacks.
+The trains are adapted for passengers with reduced mobility.
 The Alvia trains can reach a speed of 155mph (250km/h).

 Several companies operate the route Alicante-Madrid.
-All busses will start in Alicante Bus Station and finish the route in Madrid Bus Station Estación del Sur (South Station) where you can take the Metro or local trains.
+All buses will start at Alicante Coach Station and finish the route at Madrid Bus Station Estación del Sur (South Station) where you can take the Metro or local trains.

-The buses have a toilet and they do one mandatory stop in a service area at half way.
-The stop take place near by the town La Junquera and you can buy traditional food and desserts from Albacete province.
+The buses have a toilet and they do one mandatory stop in a service area halfway.
+The stop takes place nearby the town La Junquera and you can buy traditional food and desserts from Albacete province.

 ALSA usually show two movies with Spanish subtitles that you can listen to using headphones.

 The motorway from Alicante to Madrid is free.
-Alicante elevation is 0m but Madrid’s elevation is 667m.
-Some parts of the motorway near Madrid might be a bit steep and curvy as it is kind of old mountain motorway.
-You might find some traffic depending on the dates and time you are driving.
+Alicante’s elevation is 0m but Madrid’s elevation is 667m.
+Some parts of the motorway near Madrid might be a bit steep and curvy as it is a kind of old mountain motorway.
+You might find some traffic depending on the dates and times you are driving.

-In general, the motorways are well maintained in Spain and have nice and wide shoulders.
-The trip should get around 5 hours taking a break.
+In general, the motorways are well maintained in Spain and have nice wide shoulders.
+The trip should get around 5 hours to take a break.
 If you are driving an electric car you can use the app ElectroMaps to plan where to stop and charge.
 The charging network is expanding fast in Spain.
-Right now you should be able to use one of the few fast chargers available in the route.
-In the very near future more chargers will be added giving you some more options.
+Right now you should be able to use one of the few fast chargers available on the route.
+In the very near future, more chargers will be added giving you some more options.
 There are Superchargers in the middle of the route if you drive a Tesla car.

 It is well signposted how to go to Madrid from Alicante.
-The main motorway you will be driving in is called A-31.
+The main motorway you will be driving on is called A-31.

 BlaBlaCar is a company for sharing car rides between particular people.
 It is popular in several European countries including Spain.

-I hope this article gives you a better understanding on how to travel between Alicante and Madrid.
-If you have any question, please, use the comments!
+I hope this article gives you a better understanding of how to travel between Alicante and Madrid.
+If you have any questions, please, use the comments!